Saturday, June 18, 2011

 Samosa with chutney

-We finally reached a bus depot in the dark of night.
-It was 8 PM.
-What should have been an easy transit ended as a harrowing tale of heart-pounding suspense thriller on corruption and harassment!
+We finally reached Kolkata's bus depot in the dark of night - at 8 PM.
+What should have been an easy transit unravelled like a harrowing tale of heart-pounding suspense thriller on corruption and harassment!
 Why isn't the Indian government doing something about this?

 SPENDING NOTHING

 I claimed by baggage while Junaid made himself commander of the pack.
 I was just glad for the company while I was still a bit dazed from the intrusive border crossing.
-I didn’t even think of consulting my list, I was being lazy because I had someone who started taking in charge.
+I didn't bother with my list-making, I got lazy because I knew I had someone who started taking in charge.
 Junaid felt I was his personal visitor when in reality, I just met him that day.
-We took a pre-paid taxi to Sudder Street where the huge concentration of backpackers’ hotels conglomerate.
+We took a pre-paid taxi to Sudder Street where the huge concentration of backpackers’ accommodation conglomerates.

-For the rare time during my travels, I shared a room with a stranger who didn’t want to accept any form of money even as a share to a cab or a hotel room.
-And I couldn’t even spend any fraction of my precious 300 rupees for a tsai.
-What did I do that got me so lucky?
+It was rare sharing a room with a stranger who didn't want to accept any amount of money nor share expenses for a cab or a room.
+What do I do with my precious 300 rupees?
+More importantly, what did I do to get me so lucky?

-After a blood-curdling scenario at the border from hell, I was being rewarded with having a good friend.
+After a blood-curdling experience at the border from hell, I was being rewarded with having a generous friend.

 This was Indian hospitality first-hand!